 Can I reduce the cost of my divorce if I mediate?

-Because you are paying for time, it will depend upon how much time it takes to mediate your matter.
-At a minimum, it is a conservative use of your family resources when you consider that for the same hourly rate, you are paying for one person instead of that hourly rate being paid to two lawyers to discuss your issues.
+Possibly.
+You are paying for time so it will depend upon how much time it takes to mediate your matter.
+At a minimum, it is a conservative use of your family resources when you consider that for the same hourly rate, you are paying for one person instead of that hourly rate being paid to two lawyers to discuss your issues, twice the cost.

 What is the cost of mediation?

 The cost will vary depending upon the hourly rate of the mediator, often tied to the skill of the mediator and the number of hours spent in mediation.
-Because you are paying for time, it will depend upon how much time it takes to mediate your matter.
-Many jurisdictions have a reduced rate, mediation program.
-These are generally limited to custody and visitation matters.
-At best, when you calculate the same hourly rate for two lawyers versus the hourly rate you are paying for one person to discuss your issues, you will find it is a conservative use of your family resources
+Because you are paying for time, the cost of private mediation will depend upon how much time it takes to mediate your matter.
+Many jurisdictions have a reduced rate, mediation program for court ordered mediation.
+Court ordered mediation is generally limited to parenting decision and scheduling parenting time matters.
+At best, when you calculate the same hourly rate for two lawyers versus the hourly rate you are paying for one person to discuss your issues, you will find it is a conservative use of your family resources.

 What can I expect if I come to mediation?

-The mediation session may vary depending upon the mediator selected but generally you can expect that in a safe place, you will be able to discuss difficult matters, facilitated by a neutral person who can help guide your discussion.
+The mediation session format will vary depending upon the mediator selected and their style.
+Generally you can expect that in a safe place, or via Skype or Zoom, you will be able to discuss difficult matters, facilitated by a neutral person who can help guide your discussion.
 Although most mediators are experts in their field, they cannot give you legal advice.
 Most good mediators require that you are consulting with an attorney when you are mediating.

 What should I do before I come to mediation?

-Everyone who decides to mediate should have a serious consultation with their lawyer and be well-versed in their best and worst case scenarios.
+Everyone who decides to mediate should have a consultation with their lawyer and be well-versed in their best and worst case scenarios.
 In addition, sharing their understanding of what the issues in dispute are as well as their suggestions for possible resolution helps make the time productive.
-If someone is seeing something for the first time at a mediation session, they have not had adequate opportunity to think about the issues and are not in a position to settle them.
+If someone is seeing a document or hearing something for the first time at a mediation session, they have not had adequate opportunity to think about the issues and are not in a position to settle them.